WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 The following steps require patience, a strict adherence to instructions, and a stable internet connection.

-The goal is to prepare a developer environment for NASM X86 on Windows using VSCode, in preparation for the lab exercises that follow.
+The goal is to prepare a developer environment for NASM X86 on Windows using Visual Studio Code, in preparation for the lab exercises that follow.

 If you do not wish to use a Windows environment for the course, you may look into WSL, Linux, or DOSBox.
 But these methods will not be covered here, as plenty of documentation exists for them on the internet.
 Documentation is, however, scarce for Windows.